The three seasons of The Sandbaggers (ITV, 1978-1980) contain the greatest espionage television ever produced.

 Gilbert had a long career.
 His best-known book is probably the classic murder mystery Smallbone Deceased, which has stayed in print since first publication in 1950.

 I’m pleased to report that Gilbert got better and better as a writer — or at least, that Mr. Calder and Mr. Behrens is even stronger than Games Without Rules.
-While their ultimate merit is perhaps a matter for specialists only — none of Gilbert’s work ranks with The Sandbaggers, which is now gaining traction as the digital era enables new viewers to discover a masterpiece — it would be a shame for these gentlemanly spies to disappear completely from view.
-When I was a boy, paging through my mother’s Ellery Queen’s Mystery Magazines, a Calder and Behrens story struck like a thunderbolt.
+While Gilbert’s work isn’t truly timeless in the manner of The Sandbaggers, it would be a shame for these gentlemanly spies to disappear completely from view.
+When I was a boy, paging through copies of Ellery Queen’s Mystery Magazine owned by my mother, a Calder and Behrens story struck like a thunderbolt.
 Looking through these Gilbert collections today still gives nothing but escapist pleasure.